machineagency/science-jubilee/docs/source/getting_started/color_mixing_setup.rst

 Introduction:
 =============
-This is a guide to configuring a Jubilee to run the color mixing demo (link to pozzorg color mixing demo repo goes here)
+This is a guide to configuring a Jubilee to run a color matching autonomous experimentation demonstration.
+Code for this demonstration lives at `<https://github.com/pozzo-research-group/jubilee_pipette_BOdemo>`

 While this guide is specific to this experiment, many steps detailed here are transferrable to other experiments.
 The related config files and jupyter notebooks could be used as templates to set up new experiments.